Dice Roller guide

 How to use the Dice Roller

 The Dice Roller is for quick, casual random rolls.
 It shows every die, the subtotal, the modifier, and the final total so the result is easy to check.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+Start here: paste or enter the text, file, setting, or option the tool asks for, read the result, then check the limits before you use it.

 Open the Dice Roller